MCP Tools

 Users connect from the new agent form in the Agent Runner interface.
 The form displays connect actions for any MCP tools that require authentication.
 Users must connect before starting the agent.

-Tokens are stored securely and refreshed automatically.
 If a refresh token expires or is revoked, the user will need to reconnect.

 Configuration